Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Yeah.

-And the supreme leader of Chaz in England is, of course, Carla Dena, who I just want to say I think is a worst MP, right?
+And the supreme leader of chaz in England is, of course, Carla Denya, who I just want to say, I think is the worst MP, right?

-It's a fact that a lot of them, you think you're just above your pay grade, right?
+It's the fact that a lot of them, you think you're just above your pay grade, right?

-You'd be better off in working as a secondary teacher, right?
+You'd be better off in a working as a secondary teacher, right?

 No, I wouldn't even trust her in that.